Managing translations for backend¶

-- Please note that you do not have to copy the full reference file, but only the labels you want to translate.
+You do not have to copy the full reference file, but only the labels you want to translate.

-EXT:foo/bar/...and have the extension
+EXT:my_extension/...and have the extension

 The following is a bug but must be taken as a constraint for now:

 The files containing the custom labels must be located inside an extension.
 Other locations will not be considered.

-The original translation needs to exist in getLabelsPath() or next to the base translation file in extensions, for example in
+The original translation needs to exist in the environment's getLabelsPath() or next to the base translation file in extensions, for example in

-$GLOBALS['TYPO3_CONF_VARS']['SYS']['localization']['locales']['user'] = array( 'gsw_CH' => 'Swiss German', );
+$GLOBALS['TYPO3_CONF_VARS']['SYS']['localization']['locales']['user'] = [ 'gsw_CH' => 'Swiss German', ];

-$GLOBALS['TYPO3_CONF_VARS']['SYS']['localization']['locales']['dependencies'] = array( 'gsw_CH' => array('de_AT', 'de'), );
+$GLOBALS['TYPO3_CONF_VARS']['SYS']['localization']['locales']['dependencies'] = [ 'gsw_CH' => ['de_AT', 'de'], ];

-The translations have to be stored in the appropriate labels path sub-folder (getLabelsPath()), in this case
+The translations for system extensions and extensions from TER must be stored in the appropriate labels path sub-folder (getLabelsPath()), in this case

-<?xml version='1.0' encoding='utf-8'?> <xliff version="1.0"> <file source-language="en" target-language="gsw_CH" datatype="plaintext"> <header/> <body> <trans-unit id="lang_gsw_CH" resname="lang_gsw_CH" approved="yes"> <source>Swiss German</source> <target>Schwiizertüütsch</target> </trans-unit> </body> </file> </xliff>
+<?xml version="1.0" encoding="UTF-8"?> <xliff xmlns="urn:oasis:names:tc:xliff:document:1.2" version="1.2"> <file source-language="en" target-language="gsw_CH" datatype="plaintext" original="EXT:setup/Resources/Private/Language/locallang.xlf"> <body> <trans-unit id="lang_gsw_CH" resname="lang_gsw_CH" approved="yes"> <source>Swiss German</source> <target>Schwiizertüütsch</target> </trans-unit> </body> </file> </xliff>

 see Adding Languages for details.